clairefan816/game-coding-challenge/README.md

     }
   ```
 * The **Storage** have used the data structure of `HashMap` for storing the GameId and the Game
   object in pairs in **Java Memory**.
-It implements the **Thread safe singleton patten** for
+It implements the **Thread safe singleton pattern** for
-  saving the memory of application, as well as keeping the thread safe when revising the data.
+  saving the memory of the application, as well as keeping the thread safe when revising the data.

 * The **View** is organized with `HTML`, `CSS`, and some `JQuery`.